mycelial-systems/crypto-stream/README.md

 Reads use
 [`decryptStreamRange`](#keychaindecryptstreamrangeoffset-length-totalencryptedlength),
 which decrypts an arbitrary byte range without reading the whole ciphertext.

-Writes use *reproducible, record-addressable* encryption: the same plaintext always encrypts to identical bytes, and you can regenerate any single record on demand without re-encrypting the rest.
-That is what lets a peer seed a large file (for example, over WebRTC) without buffering the whole ciphertext — hash the content once, then hand out individual records as they are requested.
+Writes use *reproducible, record-addressable* encryption.
+The same plaintext always encrypts to identical bytes, and you can regenerate any single record on demand without re-encrypting the rest.
+That is what lets a peer seed a large file (for example, over WebRTC) without buffering the whole ciphertext.
+Hash the content once, then hand out individual records as they are requested.

 ```js
 import { Keychain } from '@substrate-system/crypto-stream'